 No fees can be charged for copies of records that will be used to support a claim or an appeal for Social Security, medical assistance, Rite Care, Temporary Disability Insurance, unemployment compensation, or any other federal or state needs-based benefits program.

 No fees can be charged for copies of records that will be used in a civil court certification proceeding or for a Worker’s Compensation claim.

 No fees can be charged for copies of medical records that are being sent to another consulting provider.

 Fees for Providing Copies of Medical Records to Authorized Third Parties

 A physician can charge an authorized third party for retrieving and copying medical records if the third party has a signed authorization for release of records from the patient.
 An authorized third party is defined as attorneys representing a patient, attorneys not representing a patient, a patient’s estate, or an insurance company.

-These fees were set by Rhode Island General Law §216-RICR-40-05-1, enacted in October 2018.
+These fees were set in the Rules and Regulations for the Licensure and Discipline of Physicians, 216-RICR-40-05-1, promulgated in October 2018.
 Physicians can also charge an authorized third party for the actual cost of postage.